elonen/django-git-lfs/README.md

 This option does a little more thorough tests than WSGI one, as it has direct access to the LFS storage dir it creates in `test_temp/lfs_storage_dir/tmp` (peek in after running the test to see how the files are stored).
 It only supports one repository, though.

-### OPTION 2: Run test with WSGI / Apache 2.4 using Vagrant
+### OPTION 2: Run test with NGINX + uWSGI using Vagrant

 1. Install Vagrant
 2. `cd wsgi-test && vagrant up`
 3. Open http://127.0.0.1:8000/ in a browser.
-You should see Debian/Apache default "It worked!" page (served from inside Vagrant VM).
+You should see Debian/NGINX default page (served from inside Vagrant VM).
 4. `cd.. ; ./test_git_lfs.sh http://127.0.0.1:8000/git/repo1`

 You can repeat the last step for `repo2` and `repo3` if you wish – the included server configuration supports multiple repositories, and stores their large files in separate directories.
-Do `vagrant ssh` from _wsgi-test_ directory, and look in `/opt/`.
+Do `vagrant ssh` from _wsgi-test_ directory, and look in `/opt/` to see what they look like.

 ## Features

 * Batch server only needs a directory for storing files, **no database**
-* By design, **no authentication or HTTPS** – this is intended as a web server backend with auth handled by HTTPD
+* By design, **no authentication, repository management or HTTPS** – this is intended as a web server backend with security mostly handled by HTTPD

-## Installing on Apache
+## Installing on NGINX

 See `wsgi-test/vagrant_bootstrap.sh` to see how to set up the server from scratch on a vanilla Debian Stretch (with _git-lfs_ package picked from Buster).
-Then see `wsgi-test/lfs_example_apache_site.conf` for an example configuration file for Apache 2.4.
+Then see `wsgi-test/lfs_example_nginx_site` for an example configuration file.

-They set up a Git for multiple repositories over HTTP (Apache) as well as the LFS server, but you can fully well omit it and only use the LFS server if you wish.
+The example sets up a Git server for multiple repositories over HTTP (NGINX + fastcgi + git-http-backend) as well as the LFS server, but you can fully well omit it, and only use the LFS server if you wish.

+## Multiple repository support

+The LFS batch server always thinks it's serving files to/from a single LFS repository.
+Separating them happens on HTTPD.
+See `wsgi-test/lfs_example_nginx_site` for an example.
+It extracts repository name from request URL and sets two environment variables before calling the Django app:

+* `DJLFS_BATCH_LOCAL_STORAGE_DIR` – Directory where current LFS repository's content is stored.
+* `DJLFS_BATCH_LOCAL_STORAGE_HTTP_URL_TEMPLATE_GET` – An URL template to _GET_ LFS objects directly through NGINX, bypassing Django for superior performance.
+The NGINX configuration example shows how to make it efficiently block download attempts that aren't initiated by the LFS batch request.

+## Checking user authorization

+Like authentication, this is also left to the HTTPD.

+It sufficies to check authorization for a POST to the batch initialization URI, `/info/lfs/objects/batch`.
+It provides Git LFS client with a temporary token (in JWT format), that object GET and PUT handlers then check before allowing download or upload.

 ## Implementation status

-* Batch API works and can be used as an LFS server
+* Batch API works and can be used as a Git LFS server
 * Locking API is not implemented, at least yet

 This is a fork of https://github.com/ddanier/django-git-lfs , but I'm most likely going to *remove all auth code*.